africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Organization is needed when there are many things. Minimalism may be a better option..md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/organization-is-needed-when-there-are-many-things-minimalism-may-be-a-better-option/","title":"Organization is needed when there are many things.
-Minimalism may be a better option.","dgShowBacklinks":false}
+Minimalism may be a better option."}
 ---